 - Sometimes, the surgeon may shrink the cerebellar tonsils to make more room for the cerebrospinal fluid to circulate.
 These tonsils do not have any known purpose.

 The surgical technique may vary.
-If your child has a syrinx or hydrocephalus, he or she may need a tube (shunt) to drain the excess fluid.
+If your child has a syrinx or hydrocephalus, they may need a tube (shunt) to drain the excess fluid.

 After returning home, your child will need to avoid some activities for a couple of months.
 These include heavy lifting and contact sports.
-He or she should also avoid anything that causes neck strain, such as carrying a heavy backpack.
-During follow-up appointments in the clinic, your child’s doctor will provide specific instructions.
+They should also avoid anything that causes neck strain, such as carrying a heavy backpack.
+During follow-up appointments in the clinic, your child's doctor will provide specific instructions.

 Preparing Your Child for Surgery

 The hospital offers tours of the surgical facilities several days a week.
-This program is very helpful for both child and family.
+This program is very helpful for both children and their families.
 Please call 513-636-8298 to make reservations for this educational program.

 You will need to do a few things to get your child ready for surgery.
-A checklist will help make sure you are prepared.
+This checklist will help make sure you are prepared.
 View the pre-surgery checklist.

 If your child's neurosurgeon has told you that your child will need a blood transfusion for surgery, you have the option of using the blood provided through Hoxworth Blood Center or donating through Hoxworth's Directed Donor Program.